2017-04-30 - By Robert Elder

 ssh email@example.com "ls"

 The above command will attempt to log in to a computer located at IP address 192.168.0.123 using the username 'robert'.
 Once it logs in, it will attempt to run the command "ls", and then exit from the SSH session.
+For this to work, you will either need to type the remote user's password, or have already set up another authentication method.

 If you leave off the command at the end, you will now get an interactive session that lets you run as many commands as you want on the remove server until you type 'exit':